tozny/js-account-sdk/README.md

   console.log(realmRole.name)
 }
-// where 'kingGuard' is the name of a client application in the realm for (let clientRole in details.roles.clients.kindsGuard) {
+// where 'kingGuard' is the name of a client application in the realm for (let clientRole in details.roles.clients.kingGuard) {
   console.log(clientRole.name)
 }
 ```